This dairy-free paleo casserole is made with layers of fresh veggies, bright herbs, and chicken! Naturally gluten-free, whole30 and so delicious!

 Arrange and Bake

-Place the zucchini in the bottom of your prepared pan (it’s ok if a few of them overlap) and sprinkle them with the fresh tarragon.
-Spread the turkey on top of the zucchini and push it down so that it’s packed well.
-Lay the sliced tomato over top of the turkey mixture.
+Place the zucchini in the bottom of your prepared pan (it’s OK if a few of them overlap) and sprinkle them with the fresh tarragon.
+Spread the chicken on top of the zucchini and push it down so that it’s packed well.
+Lay the sliced tomato over top of the chicken mixture.
 Spread the diced bell pepper on top of the tomato evenly.
 Cover with foil and bake for about 15 minutes.

 Make the Sauce